The Bankrate promise

 |Providing false evidence||$1,000|

-Getting into an accident without car insurance is a more serious matter.
-You could lose your driver’s license, report to the court for a suit or face penalties and fines.
+Getting into an accident without car insurance comes with more severe consequences.
+You could lose your driver’s license, be mandated to report to court for a suit or face penalties and fines.
 Aside from the standard penalties, the other party could report you by filing a claim against an uninsured driver for the state to investigate.

-A court may charge you with a criminal fine of up to $1,000 if it was the first offense or send you to jail for up to one year if it was the first accident with no car insurance charge.
+A court may charge you with a criminal fine of up to $1,000 if it was the first offense or send you to jail for up to one year if it’s your first charge for an accident with no car insurance.
 You will likely also get five points on your driving record, which could raise your car insurance premiums once you restore or renew coverage.

 Frequently asked questions

-Driving without insurance can be a serious matter but there are occasions when it accidentally occurs.
-You may have forgotten to pay your bill and your coverage lapsed.
+Driving without insurance can have several consequences and penalties, but it doesn’t always occur intentionally.
+You may have forgotten to pay your bill and your coverage lapsed, for example.
 It is far better to handle the matter responsibly than to try and falsify information.
-Getting caught providing false insurance information comes with a fine of $1,000 in Maryland.
+Getting caught providing false insurance information comes with a fine of up to $1,000 in Maryland.

 An FR-19 is the form your insurance company files on your behalf with the Maryland MVA to confirm proof of insurance.
 If you receive a Proof of Vehicle Insurance Needed notice, it may be necessary to pay your past-due insurance premium as soon as possible to reinstate coverage.
 Once your vehicle coverage is in force again, ask your insurer to provide the state with proof of insurance, known as an FR-19.
-Do not drive your vehicle until the state accepts the FR-19 filing or your vehicle may be impounded, making matters worse.
+Remember not to drive your vehicle until the state accepts the FR-19 filing or your vehicle may be impounded.

-The average cost of car insurance in Maryland to meet the state’s minimum coverage requirement is $767 per year.
-This is a bit higher than the national average of $565 per year for minimum coverage.
-Maryland drivers in search of full coverage pay an average of $1,877 a year.
+The average cost of car insurance in Maryland to meet the state’s minimum coverage requirement is $836 per year.
+This is a bit higher than the national average of $545 per year for minimum coverage.
+Maryland drivers in search of full coverage pay an average of $1,931 a year, which is also more expensive than the national average of $1,771 per year.

 Continuous vehicle insurance is mandatory in the state for all drivers.
 You must have a minimum of 30/60/15 liability coverage, which is $30,000 in bodily injury per person and $60,000 per accident, as well as $15,000 in property damage.